cr0hn/wordpress-docker-sec/README.md

 Followed this: https://tehnoblog.org/wordpress-security-how-to-hide-wordpress-meta-generator-version-info/

+## Remove PHP Warnings and debug info

+Not only do security tasks, also configure the Wordpress site to suppress the PHP Warning & debug info to the website

 ## Changing default CSS / Javascript hashed

 Some security tools for Wordpress check .css / .js files, calculate a hash and can determinate the version of Wordpress from these files.